mcasto/_old-gala-faantastica-site/api/site-contents/en/faq/section03.md

-- The VIP Champagne Hour is from 6:30 - 7:30 for general admission.
+- The VIP Champagne Hour is from 6:30 - 7:30 with your VIP Ticket.
 - Event Location: Estancia Rosario is located near Hospital Del Rio
   - Google Map Coordinates: 424R+X8W, Cuenca
   - Phone: 098 386 6089
-- For additional information on sponsorship, tickets, and the auction, contact [Rosemary Rein](mail-link)
+- For additional information on sponsorship, tickets, and the auction, contact [FAAN Gala Committee](mail-link)